Harjas6/GameManagerProject/README.md

 - As a user, I would like to be able to increment the hours spent on a game multiple times (ex. be able to add to a running total).
-- As a user, I would like to be able to change features of a game without
-- needing to delte and re-enter the game (edit games within the list)
+- As a user, I would like to be able to change features of a game without needing to delete and re-enter the game (edit games fields within the list).
 - As a user, I would like to be able to games sorted by all the info I put about them (name, genre, hours, etc.)
 - As a user, I would like to see the averages hours played/prices/difficulty of the games in the list
 - As a user, I would like to see what games are under my budget from the games that are not owned in the lsit.